-- (1) Loss per share data shown above are applicable for primary - (2) Weighted-average number of shares outstanding for the combined entity includes all shares issued for the acquisition of 681,964 shares as if outstanding as of July 1, 2003. - (3) Amortization of intangible assets acquired in acquisition
+- Loss per share data shown above are applicable for both primary and fully diluted. - (2) Weighted-average number of shares outstanding for the combined entity includes all shares issued for the acquisition of 681,964 shares as if outstanding as of July 1, 2003. - (3) Amortization of intangible assets acquired in acquisition